rdwtechday/rdwtechday.github.io/README.md

 - `speakers`: is a list of speakers doing the session. it is a list of the ref value in the speaker pages

-The speaker list can be formateed like this
+The speaker list can be formatred like this
 ```yaml
 speakers: single-speaker
 ```